-Our Recognition and Accountability Framework (RAF) reinforces quality in everything our people do in delivering on our strategy, with a focus on the provision of quality services to our clients, how we work with our people and driving a high quality culture.
-It holds all engagement leaders accountable for quality behaviours and quality outcomes beyond compliance.
+Our Recognition and Accountability Framework (RAF) reinforces quality in everything our people do in delivering on our strategy, with a focus on the provision of quality services to our clients, how we work with our people and driving a high-quality culture.
+Our RAF has been designed to both set clear expectations of expected quality behaviours and outcomes and reinforce those expectations by holding all engagement leaders accountable for quality behaviours and quality outcomes beyond compliance.
 Our RAF considers and addresses the following key elements:

 - Quality outcomes: We provide transparent quality outcomes to measure the achievement of the quality objectives.
-Our quality outcomes take into account meeting professional standards, the PwC network and our firm's standards and policies. - Behaviours: We have set expectations of the right behaviours that support the right attitude to quality, the right tone from the top and a strong engagement with the quality objective. - Interventions/recognition: We have put in place interventions and recognition that promote and reinforce positive behaviours and drive a culture of quality. - Consequences/reward: We have implemented financial and non-financial consequences and rewards that are commensurate to outcome and behaviour and sufficient to incentivise the right behaviours to achieve the quality objectives.
+Our quality outcomes take into account meeting professional standards, the PwC network and our firm's standards and policies. - Behaviours: We have set expectations of the right behaviours that support the right attitude to quality, the right tone from the top and a strong engagement with the quality objective. - Interventions/recognition: We have put in place interventions and recognition that promote and reinforce positive behaviours and drive a culture of quality. - Consequences/reward: We have implemented financial and non-financial consequences and rewards that are commensurate to outcome and behaviour and these are sufficient to incentivise the right behaviours to achieve the quality objectives.

-Our audit partners are required to have one of their primary performance objectives and commitments for any year focused on audit quality as part of their annual performance plan.
+Our audit partners are required to have at least one of their primary performance objectives and commitments for any year focused on audit quality as part of their annual performance plan.
 Further, consistent with PES 1 (Professional and Ethical Standard 1 International Code of Ethics for Assurance Practitioners (including International Independence Standards) (New Zealand)) issued by the New Zealand Auditing and Assurance Standards Board of the External Reporting Board (XRB) and our own policies, no audit partner may have objectives of, or be rewarded for selling services to audit clients.
 At the end of the financial year a partner's performance is assessed based on whether objectives have been achieved and includes as a core element the outcomes from the RAF as well as feedback from audit teams they have worked with through a Leadership in Quality survey (see page 18 for further information).
-A poor quality result or an ethics or independence matter has a direct and significant impact on an audit partner's financial income for the year.
+A poor-quality result or an ethics or independence matter has a direct and significant impact on an audit partner's financial income for the year.